OccultParrot/AnthraSheets/README.md

 **AntraSheets** is a web-based application for generating structured character sheets focused on **anthropology** — the study of humans and their traits, cultures, and lineage.
 It’s designed to help with roleplay, worldbuilding, or creative character design in speculative biology, sci-fi, fantasy, or historical settings.

+You can access the live website here: [https://www.anthrasheets.com/](https://www.anthrasheets.com/)

 ---

 ## ✨ Features